/ West Vero Corridor Work Accident Lawyer

 Understanding Ongoing Injury Benefits in Florida

-If your occupational accident leads to a permanent disability, you may be eligible for additional benefits under Florida law.
-These payments are meant to account for the lasting impact of your injury on your future employment potential.
+If your occupational accident results in a permanent disability, you may be able to receive additional benefits under Florida law.
+These payments are designed to compensate for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: